Two dimensional gravity waves at low regularity I: Energy estimates: Introduction

 One key observation in the study of water waves was that one can fully describe the evolution in terms of the free boundary and the trace of the velocity potential on the free boundary.
 This is classical and possibly goes all the way back to Stokes.
 Further progress was made in the work of Zakharov~\cite{zak}, where the Hamiltonian structure of the problem was first uncovered; this eventually led to the current Eulerian formulation of the problem, which first appeared in \cite{CSS}.
 More recently, the Eulerian setting was further exploited in the study of the local well-posedness; for further references we refer the reader to the more recent paper of Alazard-Burq-Zuily~\cite{abz} as well as to Lannes's book ~\cite{L-book}.

 The well-posedness result in ~\cite{abz} is based purely on energy estimates.
-In the two dimensional setting this was improved in \cite{HIT} using refined energy estimates, which exploit more of the structure of the problem; this required the use of holomorphic coordinates, discussed slightly later.
+In the two dimensional setting this was improved in \cite{HIT} using refined energy estimates, which exploit more of the structure of the problem; this required the use of holomorphic coordinates, which are discussed in the next subsection.
 Further improvements to the local theory in \cite{abz-str} were based on Strichartz estimates, following the model developed initially for the quasilinear wave equation by Tataru~\cite{T, T2, T3} and Bahouri-Chemin~\cite{bc,bc2}.
 The Strichartz estimates, and implicitly the result of \cite{abz-str} were further improved by the first author in \cite{A1}, in all dimensions, and even further in \cite{A} in two dimensions.
 This latter work represents in some sense the water wave analogue of the results of Smith-Tataru~\cite{ST} in the nonlinear wave equation context.